Charlier-pi/qzhongmun.github.io/_posts/2022-01-27-Algorithms.md

 Hospital-optimal assignment is a stable matching

 Stable matching < perfect matching
-ppt2-page16: it should be h–s is unstable.?
-ppt3-page14: h’ – s not in M.?
-ppt3-page15: By hospital-optimality, s is the best valid partner for h. is should be :s' is the best valid partner for h. ?
-ppt9-page23: wrong, it is at least

 Q.	Does hospital-optimality come at the expense of the students?
 A.	Yes.